mrquincle/nrf51_dfu_linux/README.md

 Python nrf51822 Batch DFU OTA uploader
 ======================================

 ## How to use:

-After installing the prerequisites, run scan.py as root (it uses hcitool, which needs root access).
+After installing the prerequisites, run `scan.py` as root (it uses hcitool, which needs root access).
 You can click on the adresses in the scan list to move them to the OTA list.
 To remove you can click on them in the OTA list.
-This fills the ota_macs.config.
+This fills the `ota_macs.config` file.
 This also sets a device in DFU mode if it is not it already.
-This relies on the modified nordic bootloader and the crownstone characteristic to put it into DFU mode.
+The software relies on the modified nordic bootloader on the target device.
+If the target device is in application mode it only knows how to use the `Crownstone` firmware characteristic to put it into DFU mode.

 ```
 sudo python scan.py
 ```

+or, alternatively `sudo ./scan.py`.

-With a configured ota_macs.config, run
+With a configured `ota_macs.config`, run:

 ```
 sudo python otaBatch.py -f 'path to hex file'
 ```

 to update all the selected MAC adresses one by one automatically.
-Sudo is required because we use the HCItools to reset the HCI device beforehand.
+Here `sudo` is required because we use `hcitools` beforehand.
 To do this manually, you can call

 ```
 sudo python reset.py